Timeshare Cancellation

 Key Provisions

-• Method of Delivery: Send the notice via certified mail with a return receipt requested to provide proof of the postmark date and delivery.
+The notice of cancellation should be sent using a reliable method of delivery.
+It is strongly recommended that you send the notice via certified mail with return receipt requested to ensure proof of both the postmark date and delivery.

-• Required Information: Your letter should include your name, address, contract number, and a clear statement that you are exercising your right to cancel.
+Your written cancellation notice should include specific information, including your full name, address, contract number, and a clear statement that you are exercising your legal right to cancel the contract.

-• Refunds: Once a valid cancellation notice is received, the developer must refund all payments within 20 days (or 5 days after the purchaser's funds have cleared, whichever is later).
+Once a valid cancellation notice is received, the developer is required to issue a full refund of all payments made.
+Refunds must be processed within twenty (20) days of receipt of the notice, or within five (5) days after the purchaser’s funds have cleared, whichever is later.

-• Escrow Requirements: Funds received from purchasers must be held in an independent escrow account until the cancellation period expires.
+All funds received from purchasers must be placed in an independent escrow account and held there until the cancellation period has expired.
+This requirement exists to protect purchasers during the rescission period.

-• Resale Protections: Specific rules apply to resale service providers to prevent fraud, including required disclosures in resale purchase agreements.
+The Act also includes protections related to timeshare resales.
+Specific rules apply to resale service providers to help prevent fraud, including mandatory disclosures in resale purchase agreements.

-• Management and Assessments: The Act regulates how timeshare associations are managed and how common expenses are assessed against owners.
+Additionally, the law regulates how timeshare associations are managed and how common expenses and assessments are calculated and charged to owners.

 Canceling After the 10-Day Period

-Once the 10-day window has closed, the contract is legally binding.
-However, you may still have options to exit:
+Once the ten-day cancellation period has expired, the timeshare contract becomes legally binding.
+However, certain exit options may still be available.

-• Legal Recourse: If you were victims of fraud or misrepresentation during the sales process, a Florida timeshare attorney may be able to help challenge the contract.
+If fraud or misrepresentation occurred during the sales process, legal recourse may be available.
+A Florida timeshare attorney may be able to assist in challenging the validity of the contract.

 Precautions and Scams

-• Stopping Payments: Simply walking away and stopping payments can lead to foreclosure and significantly damage your credit score for up to seven years.
+Simply stopping payments and walking away from a timeshare obligation can result in foreclosure and may severely damage your credit score for up to seven years.